 Objective 2.
 We initially selected 5 variables which were also present in the published literature to identify the quantitative relationship between each variable and habitat suitability for masked bobwhite: 1) Woody cover (brush and shrub), 2) Bare ground, 3) Nest substrate height, 4) Herbaceous cover, and 5) Visual obstruction (at ground level).
 We used means (and ranges) of variables from our interviews with species experts and from the published literature to produce a suite of potential relationships for each variable.
 In cases where we were given a mean but no range we produced three graphs with varying degrees of variance: high, medium, and low.
 Graphs with high variance would indicate suitability for masked bobwhite over a broad range of conditions.
 Conversely, graphs with low variance would indicate only a narrow range of habitat conditions are suitable for masked bobwhite.
 In cases where we were given a range but no mean, we created graphs with varying levels of kurtosis (skew) to create various means (low, centered, and high) within a given range.
 The number of graphs produced for each variable reflects either the degree of uncertainty about the relationship, or the diversity of opinions among species experts, or both.
 Graphs of the 5 initial variables, along with their probability density functions are presented in Appendix A. We will continue this process for the remaining variables until we have summarized the experts’ opinions regarding the relationships between all of the important habitat features and habitat suitability for masked bobwhite.

 Objective 3.
 Only 6 of the 9 species experts agreed to assist with this objective.
-One expert stated they would have no information outside of the published literature, another expert took issue with our methodology and decided not to participate, and another no longer works at BANWR.
+One expert stated they would have no information outside of the published literature (Kuvleski), another expert took issue with our methodology and decided not to participate (Brown), and another no longer works at BANWR (Hunnicut).
 We incorporated feedback from experts and modified our method for obtaining individual expert HSI models.
 Instead of using pre-determined probability distributions developed from literature and expert interviews for inclusion in individual HSI models, we allowed experts to draw hypothetical suitability relationships between each variable and masked bobwhite habitat suitability.
 We then developed mathematical probability distributions which replicated each experts drawing.
 Using this method we have completed draft HSI models for 5 of the 6 species experts who agreed to assist with this objective.
 Once draft models were complete, we sent them back to each corresponding expert for their verification.
 We have received feedback on the draft HSI models from 2 of these experts and have incorporated suggested changes.
 We will continue to develop the remaining expert-based HSI models and an additional HSI model based solely on the literature.
 We will also make any changes to existing expert-based HSI models as recommended by experts during the review process.